Loading...

 Data retention for policy violations and where required by law

-Even with ZDR arrangements in place, Anthropic may retain data where required by law or to combat Usage Policy violations and malicious uses of Anthropic's platform.
+Even with ZDR or HIPAA arrangements in place, Anthropic may retain data where required by law or to combat Usage Policy violations and malicious uses of Anthropic's platform.
 As a result, if a chat or session is flagged for such a violation, Anthropic may retain inputs and outputs for up to 2 years.

 Frequently asked questions